How to Become a Bone Marrow Donor

 This is a personal decision that can help save lives.
 Donating can help people who have leukemia and other blood diseases.

 Are donors compensated?

 Donors don’t get any kind of monetary compensation for their donation.
-As we said before, it’s an act of solidarity and altruism.

 The specialized medical centers and supporting foundations cover the costs required for the donation.